upenn/PennGrader/README.md

 1. Copy the `gradescope-config.yaml` to the PennGrader-Gradescope directory, renaming it to `config.yaml`.
 2. Update the `homework_num` in the `config.yaml` to the homework number.
 3. Set up the homework assignment as a *Programming assignment* in Gradescope.
 Set an autograder max score.
-Zip and upload the PennGrader-Gradescope files (with the generated `gradescope-config.yaml` from above, renamed to `config.yaml`) as the autograder.
+Zip and upload the PennGrader-Gradescope files (with the generated `gradescope-config.yaml` from above) as the autograder.
+Note you'll need to update the YAML file each time to adjust the homework number.

 The TAs may add additional manual grading, or simply release the scores, as appropriate.